metrorailings/OwlBlog/content/posts/week-5-insights-1.md

 Minnesota is just stunting all over Detroit's screens.

 You have to give Detroit credit for fighting to the very end.

+***

+## Colts @ Ravens

+Colts really pride themselves on their running backs having a big role in their offense.

+Darius Leonard is a force of nature, especially against the rush.

+Carson Wentz with an idiotic fumble.
+I say idiotic because it was evident that a pass rusher was rounding his way towards him.
+Instead of throwing the ball away, Wentz tried to scramble unsuccessfully.

+The Colts really prefer Jonathan Taylor and Nyheim Hines over Marlon Mack?
+Go figure.

+Finally Wentz aborts the play after a screen was all but doomed to fail.